ydirson/generals-familiar/README.md

   * let users select their own armies from a UI, let them paste the full URL provided by "share as link"
   * support combined/joined units
-  * show spells when needed
+  * show spells when needed (requires fetching json army book)
 * QoL
   * special rules
     * in DetailsDrawer, highlight occurrences of a rule when clicking